kyma-incubator/examples/personservice/README.md

 To do so, issue: `kubectl apply -f prometheus-role-binding.yaml`

-To create this resource issue: `kubectl apply -f service-monitor.yaml -n kyma-system`
+To create the ServiceMonitor issue: `kubectl apply -f service-monitor.yaml -n kyma-system`.
+Note that this requires the previously outlined permissions.

 Now you can check whether it is working in Prometheus.
 To do so you need to expose prometheus on your localhost using `kubectl port-forward -n kyma-system svc/prometheus-operated 9090:9090`.
 Now you can open http://localhost:9090/targets in a browser.
 You should find a target like in the screenshot below: